 In addition to this, equity investors also benefit from depreciation expense deductions.
 Therefore, the investors receive distributions in proportion to their equity in the project and the deal structure.

 Potential investors can utilize equity crowdfunding to invest in startups and small businesses via real estate investment platforms.
-A non-conventional form of raising the required capital, this crowdfunding scheme is often restricted to just the accredited angel investors.
+A non-conventional form of raising the required capital, this crowdfunding scheme is often restricted to just accredited angel investors.
 This is because most platforms want to minimize the risk of losses.
 However, most platforms also allow non-accredited investors to partake in sophisticated projects.

 Benefits of Equity Crowdfunding